http406/Double-Cone/README.md

 3. **Animation**:
    - The double cone is animated by rotating it around the x and y axes in the animation loop.

-This setup allows you to visualize the double cone in a 3D space and animate it to see its structure from different angles.
-The equations define the unique shape of the double cone, and the code translates these equations into a visual representation.